 Several nieces and nephews

 A Mass of Christian Burial will be held Friday, November 22, 2013 at 11:00 A.M. in Gate of Heaven Church, Dallas with the Rev. Daniel Toomey officiating.
 Interment will be in Holy Rosary Cemetery, Duryea.
 The family will receive friends at the church from 10:30 A.M. until the time of services.
 In lieu of flowers, the family requests that memorial contributions may be made to Gate of Heaven Church, 40 Machelle Ave., Dallas, Pa.
 18612 or to Holy Rosary School, 125 Stephenson Street, Duryea, Pa.
 18642.
 Arrangements are by the Bernard J. Piontek Funeral Home Inc., 204 Main Street, Duryea.
 To leave the family an online condolence, please visit out website, www.piontekfuneralhome.com

 Our thoughts and prayers are with you at this difficult time.
-Aunt Alice will surely be missed.Christa & Jim Chilson (almost 6 years ago)
+Aunt Alice will surely be missed.Christa & Jim Chilson (about 6 years ago)